h3abionet/h3agwas/assoc/README.md

 ### Running

-The pipeline is run: `nextflow run simul-assoc.nf`
+The pipeline is run: `nextflow run assoc/simul-assoc.nf`

 The key options are:
   * `work_dir` : the directory in which you will run the workflow.
 This will typically be the _h3agwas_ directory which you cloned;